Ray Kennedy: Liverpool

-Liverpool's chances of winning a third successive European Cup were ended with defeat to Nottingham Forest in the First Round.
-However they opened the league campaign with six straight wins and dominated the league by finishing eight points clear of second-placed Forest, scoring 85 goals and conceding just 16 in the process.
+Liverpool's chances of winning a third successive European Cup were ended with a defeat to Nottingham Forest in the first round.
+However, they opened the league campaign with six straight wins and dominated the league by finishing eight points clear of second-placed Forest, scoring 85 goals and conceding just 16 in the process.
 His goal against Derby County on 24 February won him Match of the Days Goal of the Season award.
 Writing in his autobiography, Paisley named the 1978–79 team as the best championship team he had been associated with during his 40 years with the club.
-Manchester United again denied them the chance to win the Double however, as United knocked Liverpool out of the semi-finals of the FA Cup following a replay at Goodison Park.
+Manchester United again denied them the chance to win the Double, however, as United knocked Liverpool out of the semi-finals of the FA Cup following a replay at Goodison Park.
 Liverpool also lost the 1978 European Super Cup, following a 4–3 aggregate defeat to Anderlecht.

 Liverpool won the 1979 FA Charity Shield with a 3–1 victory over Kennedy's former club Arsenal, but a knee ligament injury caused Kennedy to miss a small number of games early in the season.
-Kennedy also felt that left-back Alan Kennedy was not up to the required standard, saying "he took five years off my career...
+Kennedy also felt that left-back Alan Kennedy was not up to the required standard, saying, "he took five years off my career...
 Alan had no nerves and not much brain... we didn't gel on the pitch".
 Alan blamed nerves for his difficulty in finding Kennedy with accurate passes.
 Kennedy also began to face problems off the pitch, resulting in both he and Jimmy Case being arrested after they attacked a hotelier who had confused Kennedy with his namesake Alan.
-The pair pleaded guilty to affray and were fined £150 each; despite this and other similar incidents, Kennedy did manage to avoid his off field antics affecting his form or discipline on the pitch.
+The pair pleaded guilty to affray and were fined £150 each; despite this and other similar incidents, Kennedy did manage to avoid his off-field antics affecting his form or discipline on the pitch.
 Kennedy later said "it was a good friendship" but "we were bad for each other".
 Liverpool finished two points clear of second-place Manchester United in the league, with Kennedy claiming nine goals in 56 appearances.
 They also reached the semi-finals of the FA Cup, where they were beaten by Arsenal in a replay following three draws in two replays and the original tie.
-In the summer Kennedy signed a new four-year contract with the club.
+In the summer, Kennedy signed a new four-year contract with the club.